bec-archer/SR80-Manuals/user-manual.md

 **What you see in the sidebar depends on your device role:**

-- **Front Counter** — "Jobs" and "Customers" are available.
+- **Front Counter** — "Jobs," "Customers," and "Companies" are available.
 Jobs is selected by default.
-"Work Queue" and "Admin Settings" are visible but grayed out since those aren't part of the front counter workflow.
+"Work Queue," "Reports," and "Admin Settings" are visible but grayed out since those aren't part of the front counter workflow.
 - **Tech Station** — "Work Queue" is available and selected by default.
 Everything else is grayed out.
-- **Admin** — all four options are available: Jobs, Customers, Work Queue, and Admin Settings.
+- **Admin** — all six options are available: Jobs, Customers, Companies, Work Queue, Reports, and Admin Settings.
 Jobs is selected by default.

 If an admin temporarily unlocks a non-admin device (see "Admin Access on Non-Admin Devices" above), all sidebar items become available until the admin session expires.

 The grayed-out items are there so everyone can see what the app can do — they just can't access views that aren't meant for their device's role.

-At the bottom of the sidebar, under **This Device**, there's a **Display Size** button — see below.
+Below the main destinations, the sidebar has two more sections:

+**Quick Start Guides** — Two built-in PDF guides that walk through the basics:
+- **Front Counter Guide** — covers check-in, job creation, and pickup workflows
+- **Tech Station Guide** — covers the repair queue, grabbing items, and testing

+These are bundled into the app and work offline.
+Tap one to open a full-screen PDF viewer.

+**This Device** — Settings and help for this specific iPad:
+- **Display Size** — adjust text size and bold settings (see below)
+- **Help** — opens the full help browser with all topics
+- **User Manual** — opens the online version of this manual in Safari

 ---